gclayburg/dockerPreparePlugin/README.md

 ### Use your own Dockerfile

 If you'd rather use your own `Dockerfile`, just copy it and any other static files you need in your docker image into `src/main/docker`.
 You'll need to create this directory if it does not exist in your project.
 If this plugin finds any files in this directory, it will copy those into the dockerBuildDirectory instead of the default `Dockerfile` and `bootrunner.sh`.
-The plugin will still create the docker layer directories so you might want to use the default [Dockerfile](src/main/resources/defaultdocker/Dockerfile) as a guide.
+The plugin will still create the docker layer directories in `build/docker/` so you might want to use the default [Dockerfile](src/main/resources/defaultdocker/Dockerfile) as a guide.

 ### Use a custom location for Dockerfile